faheem-afk/5G-Energy-Consumption-Prediction/README.md

-Thanks for the updated structure screenshots!
-Based on your full setup and explanation, here’s a complete and well-organized README.md file tailored for your 5G energy prediction dissertation project.

-⸻

 # 📡 5G Energy Consumption Prediction using Deep Learning

 This repository presents the codebase for a dissertation project aimed at **predicting hourly energy consumption of 5G base stations** using deep learning.
 The models developed here are designed to help telecom operators optimize power usage and enhance sustainability across diverse network configurations.